You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 4. Dill

-The beauty of this herb is that it also attracts beneficial insects such as ladybugs, hover flies, and lacewings.
-Plant between rows of good companion plants.
+Another beauty of this herb lies in its ability to attract beneficial insects, such as ladybugs, hoverflies, and lacewings.
+Plant it between rows of good companion plants.

 5. French Marigold

-You won’t go wrong with French Marigold.
-It is a highly effective and useful trap crop.
+You won’t go wrong with French marigold.
+It is a highly effective and practical trap crop.

-Another perk is that it kills bad nematodes and attracts hoverflies and ladybugs.
-Plant it between the rows of crops or at the garden edges.
+Another perk is that it kills harmful nematodes and attracts hoverflies and ladybugs.
+Plant it between the rows of crops or at the garden’s edges.

 6. Radish

-Radishes can be planted close to your prized crops and will act as bait for insects such as aphids, cabbage maggots, cutworms, flea beetles, and harlequin bugs.
+Plant radishes near your prized crops.
+They provide food for insects like aphids, cabbage maggots, cutworms, flea beetles, and harlequin bugs.

 7. Blue Hubbard Squash